aestovall/tree_mortality/README.md

 # tree_mortality

-Companion code for Stovall et al. 2019 "Tree height controls mortality during extreme drought"
+Companion code for Stovall et al. 2019 "Tree height increases mortality risk during extreme drought"

 Due to GitHub file size limitations we are hosting the full dataset at figshare.